 This is another straightforward way to make a legacy gift.
 The donor is able to deduct premium payments as charitable contributions for as long as the premiums are paid.
 In addition, the life insurance policy proceeds would not be included in the donor’s estate for tax purposes.
 Brophy can put you in contact with an insurance professional to provide assistance in making this kind of donation.

+Be sure to consult your tax advisor before making a planned gift.
 If you have questions about legacy giving, please contact Chief Development Office Steve Beaird.